zycalice/notes/docs/machine_learning.md

 ```
 In the above algorithm, number of iterations is pre-defined.
 One could also set an error threshold to determine when the weight updates should stop.

-We can also tell from this algorithm that logistic is also a linear model, and it is just applying the sigmoid activation/softmax function on y=Xw to optain a probability distribution for classification purposes.
+We can tell from this algorithm that logistic regression is also a linear model, and it is just applying the sigmoid activation/softmax function on y=Xw to obtain a probability distribution for classification purposes.
 It is considered linear because the prediction or outcome depends on the linear combination of the features.

 ## Perceptron and SVM
 ### Perceptron